AMzaheri/simulated-av-lane-assist/src/cpp/README_inference.md

 ### 4. Prepare Test Images (for Real Data Inference)

- * You can use 'src/python/data_generator.py' to create some images for straigth and curved roads scenarios.
+ * The `data/test_images/` directory contains two sample `.png` images, used for demonstrating the real image inference capabilities.
- * The `./data/test_images.png` contains ywo images that I used to test the real inference.
+ * Sample images, simulating straight and curved road conditions, can be created using the `src/python/data_generator.py` script.

 ## Build and Run

- 1. Navigate to the build directory:
+ 1. Navigate to the `build` directory:
  ```bash
   cd /path/to/your/simulated-av-lane-assist/src/cpp/build
 ```